martynas199/EliteBooker-backend/TEST_STRIPE_FEES.md

 **Check:**

-1. Is beautician's Stripe account fully onboarded?
+1. Is specialist's Stripe account fully onboarded?
 2. Check `stripeStatus === 'connected'` in database
 3. Verify `on_behalf_of` parameter in payment intent
 4. Check API logs for errors

 **Fix:**

-- Re-run beautician Stripe onboarding
+- Re-run specialist Stripe onboarding
 - Ensure `beauticianId` is linked to admin account
 - Check environment variables are set